7 Must Know Money Saving Tips

 6. Drink water.
 You pay a lot less for water from the tap than you do for soda or bottled water.
 Buy a water filtration pitcher, and keep it filled.
 Another client I spoke to spent quite a bit of money on smart water.
 When he realized the cost he opted to bring his own water which was filtered!

-* Any time you feel the urge to grab a soda, drink an 8-ounce glass of water first.
+* Anytime you feel the urge to grab soda, drink an 8-ounce glass of water first.
 Then see if you’re still thirsty.
 This will cut down your soda habit tremendously.

 7. Use coupons.
-In the past many never even thought about much less used coupons.
+In the past, many never even thought about much less used coupons.
 Today almost everyone whose looking to save money looks for coupons.
-Simply put using coupons can save you even more money when to sale items.
+Simply put using coupons can save you, even more, money when you purchase sale items.
 You might end up paying only a few cents for an item you use all the time.